Lariw/BackstopJS_locally/README.md

 <hr>

-<p>2.
-To make a reference, enter "backstop reference" in the console.</p>
+2. To make a reference, enter "backstop reference" in the console.

 ![image](https://user-images.githubusercontent.com/98982966/207253352-df27aa6b-3fab-443e-90e3-abdf74e871ee.png)

-> <p>After making the references, you can view the screenshots in the file</p>
+> After making the references, you can view the screenshots in the file

 > ![image](https://user-images.githubusercontent.com/98982966/207253825-db72a8a4-25a2-4435-ac52-dd88d0b180ee.png)

 <hr>

-<p>3.
-After checking the references screenshots you can run the comparison by typing "backstop test"</p>
+3. After checking the references screenshots you can run the comparison by typing "backstop test"

 ![image](https://user-images.githubusercontent.com/98982966/207254639-3dd6ab63-e32e-4440-af09-bb7c6d68d19c.png)

-<p>4.
-After the test is finished, the html report will automatically open in the browser</p>
+4. After the test is finished, the html report will automatically open in the browser

 ![image](https://user-images.githubusercontent.com/98982966/207254980-50b35660-65b1-4dc8-bb5d-b0536d6af64f.png)

-<p>5.
-You can also run the report by typing in the console backstop openReport</p>
+5. You can also run the report by typing in the console backstop openReport

 ![image](https://user-images.githubusercontent.com/98982966/207257089-6702ae36-48a1-4489-9216-4a1427a10194.png)